hydroflux/abstractor-ws/BACKLOG.md

 - [ ] Search both the 'download_name' (is that the correct attribute) and the 'new_name' when determining if a document has been downloaded or not (previously_downloaded)
 - [ ] Create some series of checks (maybe in 'transform' scripts) to check for previously downloaded documents at the outset--just have to be careful about documents with multiple results (but that could probably be handled with the 'number_results' attribute)

+### Settings To Do

+#### Invalid To Do

+- Integrate appropriate functions from other scripts into the more generalized 'invalid' script, which has replaced the 'bad_search' script

 ### County Programs To Do

 #### Armadillo To Do